5monkeys/djedi-cms/djedi-react/README.md

 needed nodes and put them in the cache.
 Then, when rendering, they’ll all be available straight away. ([Mostly.](#nodes-behind-conditionals))

-`djedi.prefetch` also returns the nodes it fetched:
-`const nodes = await djedi.prefetch()`.
-You need to serialize those and pass them along in the HTML response.
-Then, in the browser, you need to call `djedi.addNodes(nodes)` to put them into cache again.
+The next step is to track which nodes are rendered.
+Before rendering, call `const nodes = djedi.track()`.
+The returned `nodes` is an object **that will be mutated during rendering.** You need to serialize `nodes` (_after_ rendering) and pass it along in the HTML response.
+Then, in the browser, you need to call `djedi.addNodes(nodes)` to put the rendered nodes into cache again.
 Otherwise you’d end up fetching all the nodes again from the browser.
 You’d also get “server and client did not match” warnings from React since the actual node contents would be rendered on the server, but “Loading…” would be rendered in the browser (during the initial render).

-**Note:** There’s a weird quirk about the `nodes` object in `const nodes = await djedi.prefetch()`. **The returned object will be mutated.**
-All `djedi.get` and `djedi.getBatched` calls update the `nodes` from the last `djedi.prefetch()` call.
-This is needed on the server to make sure that all rendered nodes actually end up in the object you send down to the browser (due to caching and renders of different pages).
-Be sure not to serialize `nodes` until _after_ you’ve rendered the page.

 So, how exactly does `djedi.prefetch` know what to fetch?
 It’s all thanks to the [Babel] plugin mentioned in [Installation](#installation).